Congregational Tahajjud Ṣalāh in Ramaḍān Book Query

 بسم الله الرحمن الرحيم

 According to the Ḥanafī school of thought, congregational Tahajjud Ṣalāh in the month of Ramaḍān or otherwise is not permitted unless the congregation is less than four people.
 As outlined in the book, this position has been mentioned by many scholars including ʿAllāmah Ḥaṣkafī (d.
 1088/1677), ʿAllāmah Ibn ʿĀbidīn (d.
 1252/1836), Mullā ʿAlī al-Qārī (d.
 1014/1605) and the vast majority of the scholars from the Indian sub continent in their books of Fatāwā.
 According to some of our scholars from the sub-continent such as Shaykh Ẓafar Aḥmad ʿUthmānī (d.
 1394/1974) and Shaykh Khālid Sayf Allah Raḥmānī (b.
 1376/1956), congregational Nafl Ṣalāh is permitted so long as it is performed without it being emphasised or it becoming habitual.
 However, this does not accord with the views of the majority of Ḥanafī scholars.
 More importantly, even according to these scholars, the permissibility does not equate to the practice being recommended or desirable.
 Thus, they do not recommend or endorse the prevalent practice in Makkah and Madīnah which occurs with emphasis and permanence.
-Thus, the Ḥanafī position is clear that congregational Tahajjud Ṣalāh in the month of Ramaḍān is not an established or desirable practice and is prohibited.
+Thus, the Ḥanafī position is clear that congregational Tahajjud Ṣalāh in the month of Ramaḍān is not an established or desirable practice and is not permitted.
 This has also been narrated directly from Imam Abū Ḥanīfah (d.
 150/767) himself.

 It is a separate matter that there are some Ḥanafī scholars who have explicitly or implicitly permitted or encouraged congregational Tahajjud Ṣalāh in Ramaḍān.
 They include Shaykh al-Islām Mawlānā Ḥusayn Aḥmad Madanī (d.
 1377/1957), Shaykh al-Islām ʿAllāmah Shabbīr Aḥmad ʿUthmānī (d.
 1369/1949), Amīr al-Hind Sayyid Mawlānā Asʿad Madanī (d.
 1427/2006), Shaykh ʿAbd al-Fattāḥ Abū Guddah (d.
 1417/1997) and our respected Shaykh Muḥammad Yūnus Jownpūrī (b.
 1355/1936).
 From my teachers, I have observed Shaykh al-Ḥadīth Mufti Shabbīr Aḥmad (b.
 1376/1957), Shaykh Mawlānā Muḥammad Bilāl Maẓāhirī (b.
 1379/1960), Shaykh ʿAbd al-Raḥīm ibn Dāwuḍ (b.
 1385/1965), Mufti Ibrāhīm Rajā (b.
 1386/1966) and others participate and lead congregational Tahajjud Ṣalāh in the month of Ramaḍān.